 In India, a resident individual is eligible to claim tax rebate under section 87A if certain conditions as laid down in this section is satisfied.
 Taxpayers other than a resident individual is not eligible for the benefit of section 87A.
 For instance, section 87A is not applicable to HUF, Partnership firm, private limited companies, non resident Indians and other companies.

-In this article, we will let you know the amount of tax rebate available under section 87A and when a resident individual will be eligible to claim such rebate.
+In this article, we will let you know the amount of tax rebate available U/s 87A and when a resident individual will be eligible to claim it.

-Tax rebate under section 87A can be claimed for financial year 2016-2017 (AY 2017-18) if total income of that year is less than Rs 5, 00,000.
-This means, a resident individual can not claim relief under section 87A if total income for the financial year 2018-19 is more than 5 lakh rupees.
+Tax rebate under section 87A can be claimed for financial year 2018-2019 (AY 2019-20) if total income of that year is less than equal to Rs 3, 50,000.
+This means, a resident individual can not claim relief under section 87A if total income for the financial year 2018-19 is more than Rs 3.5 lakh rupees.

 Income Tax Rebate U/s 87A

 |Financial Year||Assessment Year||Rebate Amount in INR||When Rebate Can be Availed|

 |2016-17||2017-18||5000||If Total income of the financial year is less than Rs 5,00,000|

 |2017-18 and 2018-19||2018-19 and 2019-20||2500||If Total income of the financial year is less than Rs 3,50,000|

 Eligibility for section 87A relief will be decided on the taxpayer’s Total or taxable income, not on gross total income.